Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Discussion

 \section{Discussion}

-Information about differential equations can improve local polynomial regression estimates.
-The proposed method is simple and has a low computational load without the requirement to solve the differential equation.
+Information from differential equations can improve local polynomial regression estimates.
+The proposed methods are simple and have a low computational load without the requirement to solve the differential equation.
+We applied our proposed methods to mouse tumor growth data.
 The first-degree and second-degree DE-constrained regressions perform better than local constant and local quadratic regressions.
 The DE-constrained methods are also competitive with local linear regression when dealing with sparse regions.

 In this paper, we focused on the first-order DE-constrained regression model, which involves a first-order differential equation.
 The model considered here is a first-order nonlinear differential equation with an explicit solution.
 The method employed in this paper does not require knowledge of this solution; it is generalizable to many other situations.
 In the future, we will explore higher-order models such as the second-order DE-constrained regression model.